system76/docs/_articles/graphics-switch-pop.md

 system76-power help
 ```

-For seeing which Graphics the system is using:
+To see which Graphics the system is using:

 ```
 sudo system76-power graphics
 ```

-For switching to NVIDIA Graphics:
+To switch to NVIDIA Graphics:

 ```
 sudo system76-power graphics nvidia
 ```

-For switching to Intel Graphics:
+To switch to Intel Graphics:

 ```
 sudo system76-power graphics intel